ecdraayer/Bidirectional_Autoencoder/README.md

 contained in this repository expanded upong their two methods, IF and SF, to create an ensemble of sparsely connected bidirectional RNN autoencoders.

-Please note that much of this code directly comes from http://people.cs.aau.dk/~byang/papers/IJCAI2019.pdf and I mainly modified it for it my project.
+Please note that much of this code directly comes from http://people.cs.aau.dk/~byang/papers/IJCAI2019.pdf and I modified it for it my project.

 ## Repository Structure
 * **feedforward_ae.py**: method Rand-Net which is a feed forward neural network used for time series anomlay detection